Ambassador Organics provides Fair Trade Certified, Biodynamic and USDA Organic Coffee, Tea and Spices.

 428 W Touhy Ave.
 Park Ridge, IL 60068

-Greenola wokrs with women artisans in Bolivia.
+Greenola works with women artisans in Bolivia.
 By paying fair prices and marketing the products, we provide an income and stability to these women and their families.
 Visit Greenola Style at 941 Grace St. Chicago.

 Our business exists to expand the market for fair trade products in the Chicago area, partnering with many fair trade businesses in the Chicago region.
 Contact us at firstname.lastname@example.org

 Members of the group Hands Together Artisan Cooperative—who live in the J/P HRO managed Pétionville Internally Displaced Person Camp—are working to earn livelihoods for independent relocations to permanent communities by forging their own handmade jewelry out of recycled materials to sell.

 Kallari products are purchased directly from the Kallari Association cooperative which pays its members better than fair trade prices for their high-quality organic cacao and handmade crafts.

 Malia Designs works with Non-Profit Organizations in Cambodia that produce textiles, we specialize in Evening Bags, Shoulder Bags, Recycled Bags and Accessories.
 Malia Designs donates a portion of our profits to organizations that fight Human Trafficking.